The Best Type of Mulch for Your Colorado Garden

 Do mushrooms grow in mulch?

-Yes, mushrooms can grow in mulch, especially in moist, shaded areas.
-Mushrooms are a natural part of the decomposition process, helping to break down organic mulch like wood chips and bark.
-While most mushrooms are harmless, it's a good idea to remove them if you have pets or children playing in the garden.
+Yes, mushrooms often grow in mulch, especially in moist, shaded areas.
+They’re a natural part of the decomposition process and usually show up when there’s too much moisture in the soil or mulch layer.
+Most mushrooms are harmless, but if you have pets or kids in the garden, it’s best to remove them when spotted.

 What are the different types of mushrooms that grow in mulch?